Richard Haking: Later war

 Generals Tamagnini and Gomes da Costa, standing with General Haking.

 Liddell Hart later claimed that Haking had reported Lieutenant-General Robert Broadwood the commander of the 57th (2nd West Lancashire) Division in early 1917 for "lack of fighting spirit".
 Haking protested to Horne (GOC First Army) on 18 March 1917 about being expected to hold a four-division stretch of front with two divisions, putting too much strain on the units involved.
 Horne met with him to discuss his concerns.

 After being sent to the Italian Front after the Italian defeat at the Battle of Caporetto from November 1917 to March 1918, XI Corps was returned to the Western Front and was stationed at Béthune.
-It was almost immediately engaged in the German spring offensive.
-The corps protected the Channel ports, although some sections of the corps were all but destroyed by the German "Georgette" offensive.
+It was soon engaged in the German spring offensive.
+The corps protected the Channel ports, although some sections of the corps were all but destroyed by the German Georgette offensive.
 The 2nd Portuguese Division suffered 7,000 casualties and 300 officers (out of a divisional strength of 20,000) in the Battle of Estaires.
 Haking and his corps "did well" in the halting of this offensive.
-Haking was not a believer in "defence in depth" but Simpson argues that Haking "may well have been right" that defence in depth was not always the appropriate strategy, as the 55th (West Lancashire) Division (Major-General Hugh Jeudwine) under Haking's command – fresh troops holding old fortifications – were able to hold their positions and even establish a defensive left flank despite the rout of the Portuguese division to their north.
-(Note: Jeudwine claimed never to have heard of the "Battle Zone" strategy (defence in depth).
-Tim Travers wrote that Haking was as ignorant as Jeudwine, but Simpson comments that this is an error because Haking's written comments show that he was aware of the strategy but did not agree with it.)
+Haking was not a believer in "defence in depth" but Simpson argues that Haking "may well have been right" that defence in depth was not always the appropriate tactic, as the 55th (West Lancashire) Division (Major-General Hugh Jeudwine) under Haking's command – fresh troops holding old fortifications – were able to hold their positions and even establish a defensive left flank despite the rout of the Portuguese division to their north.
+(Note: Jeudwine claimed never to have heard of the "Battle Zone" tactics (defence in depth).
+Tim Travers wrote that Haking was as ignorant as Jeudwine but Simpson called this an error because Haking's written comments show that he was aware of the practice but did not agree with it.)